 Disagreements over parenting are common.
 Family therapy can help parents get on the same page.
 Establish effective routines for homework, bedtime, & chores, and infusing fun into the mix

-How to break the news of your separation to the kids and supporting children through the grieving process; reduction of chaos: how to reorganize everyday life and parent effectively when you live separately; ;earning how to navigate remarriage and the nuances of blending together two dissimilar family units
+How to break the news of your separation to the kids and supporting children through the grieving process; reduction of chaos: how to reorganize everyday life and parent effectively when you live separately; learning how to navigate remarriage and the nuances of blending together two dissimilar family units

 From the terrible twos to the teenage years: how to escape parenting without acquiring a body count; recognizing the warning signs that your child may be in crisis; striking a balance between empowering your adolescent to make their own decisions and instituting firm boundaries